 The FEI developed the new competition format to keep equestrian sport in the Olympics.
 According to FEI President Ingmar De Vos, continuing to be an Olympic sport requires more nations participating in the equestrian competitions, making the sport easier for a casual audience to understand, attracting a younger and larger audience, and making the sport more broadcaster-friendly.
 (See Lynn’s previous article, “How the No-Olympic Movement is Re-Shaping Our Sport.”)

-The FEI tested parts of the new team eventing format at the Strzegom and Millstreet Nations Cups.
+The FEI tested parts of the new team eventing format at the Strzegom and Millstreet Nations Cups, pre-pandemic.
 In those competitions, multiple teams lost members due to withdrawals and eliminations, yet all teams completed the competition and received final scores, so the tests showed that the new format kept teams in the competition in spite of these issues.
 Hopefully, having more teams in the competition will keep convince more cross country fans to watch their teams show jump.

 While the Nations Cup teams officially had three members, the tests showed that teams that brought a reserve combination had a significant advantage over those that didn’t.
-The British team was able to come in second at both Strzegom and Millstreet by using its reserve combination.
+The British team was able to come in second at both Strzegom and Millstreet in 2018 by using its reserve combination.
 The U.S. team’s experience at Millstreet illustrated the perils of leaving the reserve at home.
 The team fell from a tie for first to last place when an injury caused Buck Davidson and Carlevo to withdraw after dressage.
 Under the new format, Buck’s score counted toward the team score and included 200 points for cross country and 100 points for show jumping.

 Here are the final team scores from the Millstreet Nations Cup: